Last updated: May 6, 2026

 University System of Georgia 62+ tuition waiver

-- How it helps: You may be able to take real college classes for credit or just audit for enrichment.
+- How it helps: You may be able to take real college classes for credit or audit for enrichment.

 Technical college senior waivers

-- What it is: Many Georgia technical colleges waive the standard tuition for Georgia residents age 62+ in credit courses on a space-available basis.
+- What it is: Many Georgia technical colleges waive standard tuition for Georgia residents age 62+ in credit courses on a space-available basis.

 - Who can use it: Older Georgia residents who want credit-bearing practical training, certificates, or career skills.

-USG FreeCampus free online courses
+USG FreeCampus online courses

 - How to apply or sign up: Create an account on the official site and pick a course.